 After hearing all of the evidence, the jury found that Health Plan of Nevada and Sierra Health Services were negligent in failing to properly monitor Desai’s performance.
 They awarded $24 million in actual damages and $500 million in punitive damages.
 The defendants plan to appeal.

-You may ask why I included information on these two doctors?
-The answer is that I want this book to be not only about nurses but about the medical field as well, and that also includes doctors.
+You may ask why I included information on these three doctors.
+The answer is that I want this book to be not only about nurses but also about the medical field as a whole, including doctors.
 I have included in this book many anecdotal accounts and stories of not only patients but staff as well, so why should I exclude medical doctors?
 I have known many doctors over the twenty years I have worked as a nurse, and the vast majority of them have been exceptional, but there have been a few that have succumbed to the siren call of bigger pay-offs.
 I have only included the two biggest ones I know of.
 There are several others that I could include as well, but have chosen not to do so due to lack of room.
-Even though I have narrowed down the scope of this book to the medical field with a particular emphasis on nursing, there is just too much information and as a result, I have to be circumspect in what I include.
+Although I have focused this book on the medical field, particularly nursing, the sheer volume of information necessitates careful consideration of what to include.